Perfect 2-colorings of Hamming graphs: Introduction

 In Section~\ref{nessec}, we study conditions necessary for the existence of perfect colorings with given parameters.
 Since Hamming graphs are distance-regular, we can specialize for them general results on weight distributions of colors in distance-regular graphs.
 We also consider some other necessary conditions based on algebraic and arithmetic properties of colorings and distributions of colors in faces of Hamming graphs.

 Section~\ref{consrsec} is devoted to constructions of perfect colorings.
 Firstly, we give a series of constructions based on coverings of Hamming graphs.
-Next, we consider two direct constructions of perfect colorings based on MDS codes and $1$-perfect codes.
-Then, in Subsection~\ref{flaasssec}, we describe more complex constructions of perfect colorings combining some of the previous ones and providing new admissible parameters of colorings.
+Next, we consider three direct constructions of perfect colorings based on additive codes (Section~\ref{s:additive}, where, as a special case, we construct an orthogonal array OA$(2048,7,4,5)$), MDS codes, and $1$-perfect codes (Section~\ref{perfcodes}).
+Then, in Section~\ref{flaasssec}, we describe more complex constructions of perfect colorings combining some of the previous ones and providing new admissible parameters of colorings.

 We summarize results on the admissibility of parameters of perfect colorings in Section~\ref{paramsec}.
 In particular, for cases when $q$ is a prime power we find sufficient conditions for the existence of $(b,c)$-coloring in $H(n,q)$ for $n$ greater or equal some $n_0$ and estimate the minimum value $n_0$ for which such colorings exist.